 Church Militant’s Combat Rosary is about as manly as you can get on your way to sainthood.
 I am pretty sure you could choke out an enemy or saw off a tree branch with it if need be.
 According to the website, it was inspired by a rosary that was commissioned by the U.S. government in World War I (known as “Service Rosaries”).
 With its strong chain, steel beads, and locking jump rings, this rosary is meant to last.
 It comes standard with the Pardon crucifix, Miraculous medal, and St. Benedict medal, and you can add service-specific medals (firefighter, police, military, etc.) to these.
 It also comes in a gold finish.

 Even non-man-specific rosaries can retain enough masculine attributes to qualify as manly.
 Rosaries with beads made from rocks or chopped down trees for example.
 While the Catholic Company’s “Men’s” rosary section can be helpful, even more useful is their rosary searches based on specific materials like wood and hematite.

 Finally, metal is manly – and there are numerous metal rosaries out there.
 Gold and silver cost a lot, and are typically fashioned in ways that make them too weak and breakable for most men to want to hassle with (besides, what man wants a “precious” metal anyway???
 How about a HEAVY METAL!).
 Stainless steel is always good for weight, endurance, and its potential for weaponization is hard to beat.
 There are plenty of all-steel rosaries out there – just do a search on Google or Amazon.

-Some of the most manly of rosaries ware too unique to make the popular lists of the big companies.
-To see some of the more obscure offerings out there, you might try custom creators like those found on Etsy.
-The Celtic rosary pictured above, for example, was made by RachelRichardCrafts.
+Some of the most manly of rosaries are not found in the big companies.
+To see some of the more unique offerings out there, you might try custom creators like those selling on Etsy.